-(b) During the Restricted Period, the Executive will not, directly or indirectly, in any manner: (i) hire or engage, or recruit, solicit or otherwise attempt to employ or retain any Person who is or was an employee of or consultant to DeVry Group or its Affiliates within the twelve (12) month period immediately preceding the termination of Executive's employment, (ii) induce or attempt to induce any person who is or was an employee of, or consultant to, DeVry Group or its Affiliates within the twelve (12) month period immediately preceding the termination of Executive's employment, to leave the employ of DeVry Group or the relevant Affiliates, or in any way interfere with the relationship between DeVry Group, its Affiliates and any of their employees or consultants, or (iii) recommend the hiring of, or provide a reference for any person who was an employee of or consultant to DeVry Group or its Affiliates (provided, however that the Executive may hire former employees and consultants to DeVry Group or its Affiliates for a period of at least twelve (12) months).

-(c) During the Restricted Period, the Executive will not, directly or indirectly: (i) call on, solicit or service any Customer with the intent of selling or attempting to sell any service or product similar to, or competitive with, the services or products sold by DeVry Group or its Affiliates as of the date of the termination of Executive's employment, or (ii) in any way interfere with the relationship between DeVry Group, its Affiliates and any Customer, supplier, licensee or other business relation (or any prospective Customer, supplier, licensee or other business relation, by making any negative or disparaging statements or communications regarding DeVry Group, its Affiliates or any of their operations, officers, directors or investors).
-This non-solicitation provision applies to those Customers, suppliers, licensees or other business relationships of DeVry Group with whom the Executive: (1) has had contact or has solicited at any time in the twelve (12) month period of time preceding the termination of the Executive's employment; (2) has supervised the services of any of DeVry Group's or Affiliates' employees who have had any contact with or have solicited at any time during the twelve (12) month period of time preceding the termination of Executive's employment; or (3) has had access to any Confidential Information about such Customers, suppliers, licensees or other business relationships at any time during the twelve (12) month period of Executive's employment; or (3) has had access to any Confidential Information about such Customers, suppliers, licensees or other business relationships at any time during the twelve (12) month period of time preceding the termination of Executive's employment; or (3) has had access to any Confidential Information about such Customers, suppliers, licensees or other business relationships at any time during the twelve (12) month period of time preceding the termination of Executive's employment.
+- (b) During the Restricted Period, the Executive will not, directly or indirectly, in any manner: (i) hire or engage, or recruit, solicit or otherwise attempt to employ or retain any Person who is or was an employee of or consultant to DeVry Group or its Affiliates within the twelve (12) month period immediately preceding the termination of Executive's employment, (ii) induce or attempt to induce any person who is or was an employee of, or consultant to, DeVry Group or its Affiliates within the twelve (12) month period immediately preceding the termination of Executive's employment, to leave the employ of DeVry Group or the relevant Affiliates, or in any way interfere with the relationship between DeVry Group, its Affiliates and any of their employees or consultants, or (iii) recommend the hiring of, or provide a reference for any person who was an employee of or consultant to DeVry Group or its Affiliates (provided, however that the Executive may hire former employees and consultants to DeVry Group and its Affiliates after such former employees or consultants have ceased to be employed or otherwise engaged by DeVry Group or its Affiliates for a period of at least twelve (12) months). - (c) During the Restricted Period, the Executive will not, directly or indirectly: (i) call on, solicit or service any Customer with the intent of selling or attempting to sell any service or product similar to, or competitive with, the services or products sold by DeVry Group or its Affiliates as of the date of the termination of Executive's employment, or (ii) in any way interfere with the relationship between DeVry Group, its Affiliates and any Customer, supplier, licensee or other business relationship) of DeVry Group or its Affiliates (including, without limitation, by making any negative or disparaging statements or communications regarding DeVry Group, its Affiliates or any of their operations, officers, directors or investors).
+This non-solicitation provision applies to those Customers, suppliers, licensees or other business relationships of DeVry Group with whom the Executive: (1) has had contact or has solicited at any time in the twelve (12) month period of time preceding the termination of the Executive's employment; (2) has supervised the services of any of DeVry Group's or Affiliates' employees who have had any contact with or have solicited at any time during the twelve (12) month period of time preceding the termination of Executive's employment; or (3) has had access to any Confidential Information about such Customers, suppliers, licensees or other business relationships at any time during the twelve (12) month period of time preceding the termination of Executive's employment.